microsoft/torchgeo/README.md

 model = model.load_state_dict(weights.get_state_dict(progress=True), strict=False)
 ```

-These weights can also directly be used in Torchgeo Lightning modules that are shown in the next section via the `weights` argument.
+These weights can also directly be used in TorchGeo Lightning modules that are shown in the following section via the `weights` argument.
 For a notebook example, see this [tutorial](https://torchgeo.readthedocs.io/en/stable/tutorials/pretrained_weights.html).

 ### Reproducibility with Lightning